 Working in the late 19th and early 20th century, the Polish-born physicist and chemist Marie Curie had access to much more sophisticated methods and equipment than her ancient Greek forebears.
 She and her husband Pierre Curie are famed for their pioneering work on radioactivity.
 She even won two Nobel Prizes and was the first woman to become a professor at the renowned University of Paris.

 Completing such crucial work, you might expect that the Curies spent their time in the most advanced labs of the time.
-In reality though, the scientists did much of their critical research in what the German chemist Wilhelm Ostwald once described as “a cross between a stable and a potato shed”.
+Whilst Marie would have certainly had access to equipment her forbears did not have, such as a microscope, it may have paled in comparison to one of the specialist microscopes exclusive to EduLab.
+What certainly did pale in comparison to modern labs was her own.
+In fact for her time it was considered unusual as her scientists did much of their critical research in what the German chemist Wilhelm Ostwald once described as “a cross between a stable and a potato shed”.
 After being shown the research area, he remarked: “If I had not seen the worktable and items of chemical apparatus, I would have thought that I was been played a practical joke.”

-This humble setting, which was just a large, draughty shed with a leaking roof, was where the Curies did the bulk of their research isolating the elements polonium and radium.
+The humble setting that was her shed with a leaking roof was where the Curies did the bulk of their research isolating the elements polonium and radium.
 They opted for this unusual setting because of the large volumes of materials they had to process.

 Brian Cox and the high-energy atom smashers